michaelpeterhoffmann/Anthropology-of-Videogames/README.md

 - Whitehead, N. & Finnström, Sverker.
 2013.
 Virtual War and Magical Death: Technologies and Imaginieries for Terror and Killing.
 - Wright, Evan.
 Generation Kill: Devil Dogs, Iceman, Captain America, and the New Face of American War.
 New York: Putnam.

+## Week 6: Morality Play

+### Key Readings
+- Ryan M, Formosa P, Tulloch R. Playing Around With Morality: Introducing the Special Issue on “Morality Play.”
+Games and Culture.
+- Smale S, Kors MJL, Sandovar AM.
+The Case of This War of Mine: A Production Studies Perspective on Moral Game Design.
+Games and Culture.
+2019;14(4):387-409.

+### Question for debatte: What s 'moral game design'?

+### Further Readings:
+- Briggs, Jean.
+1999.
+Inuit Morality Play.
+The Emotional Education of a Three-Year-Old.
+Yale University Press.
+- Butt M-AR, Dunne D. Rebel Girls and Consequence in Life Is Strange and The Walking Dead.
+Games and Culture.
+2019;14(4):430-449.
+- Consalvo M, Staines D. Reading Ren’Py: Game Engine Affordances and Design Possibilities.
+Games and Culture.
+November 2020.
+- De Paoli, S. and Kerr, Aphra (2011) On Crimes and Punishments in Virtual Worlds: Bots, the failure of punishment and players as moral entrepreneurs.
+Ethics and Information Technology, 14. pp. 1-32.
+- Donald I. Just War?
+War Games, War Crimes, and Game Design.
+Games and Culture.
+2019;14(4):367-386
+- Katsarov J, Christen M, Mauerhofer R, Schmocker D, Tanner C. Training Moral Sensitivity Through Video Games: A Review of Suitable Game Mechanisms.
+Games and Culture.
+- Laidlaw, J. 2002.
+For an anthropology of ethics and freedom.
+Journal of the Royal Anthropological Institute 8, 311-32.
+- Sicart, Miguel.
+2009.
+The Ethics of Computer Games.
+M.I.T.
+Press.
+- Sicart, M. 2013.
+Beyond Choices: The Design of Ethical Gameplay.
+M.I.T University Press.
+- Schrier K. Designing Games for Moral Learning and Knowledge Building.
+Games and Culture.
+- Staines D, Formosa P, Ryan M. Morality Play: A Model for Developing Games of Moral Expertise.
+Games and Culture.
+2019;14(4):410-429.
+- Werning, Stefan.2021.
+Making Games.
+The Politics and Poetics of Game Creation Tools.
+M.I.T.
+Press.

+## Week 7: E-Sports

+### Key Reading
+- Steinkühler, Constance.
+2019.
+Esports Research: Critical, Empirical, and Historical Studies of Competitive Videogame Play.
+Games and Culture.
+- Brock, Tom.
+2017.
+“Roger Caillois and e-sports: On the problems of treating play as work.”
+Games and Culture, 12 (4): 321-329.

+### Question for debatte: Is e-sports work?

+### Further Readings:
+- Crawford, Garry, and Victoria K. Gosling.
+2009.
+“More Than a game: Sports-themed video games and player narratives.”
+Sociology of Sport Journal 26: 50–66.
+- Harper, Todd.
+2014.
+The Culture of Digital Fighting Games: Performance and Practice.
+New York: Routledge.
+- Jonasson, Kalle and Jesper Thiborg.
+2010.
+“Electronic sport and its impact on future sport.”
+Sport in Society 13 (2): 287–299.
+- McCrea, Christian.
+2009.
+“Watching Starcraft, strategy and South Korea.”
+In Gaming Cultures and Place in Asia-Pacific, ed.
+Larissa Hjorth and Dean Chan, 179–193.
+New York: Routledge.
+- Moeller, Ryan M., Bruce Esplin, and Steven Conway.
+2009.
+“Cheesers, pullers, and glitchers: The rhetoric of sportsmanship and the discourse of online sports gamers.”
+Game Studies, 9 (2).
+- Szablewicz, Marcella.
+2011.
+“From addicts to athletes: Participation in the discursive construction of digital games in urban China.”
+In Selected Papers of Internet Research, IR 12.0 conference.
+- Szablewicz, Marcella.
+2016.
+“A realm of mere representation?
+‘Live’ e-sports spectacles and the crafting of China’s digital gaming image.”
+Games and Culture, 11(3): 256-274.
+- Taylor, T.L.
+2012.
+Raising the stakes: e-sports and the professsionalization of computer gaming.
+Cambridge, MA: The MIT Press
+- Taylor.
+T.L.
+2018.
+Watch Me Play: Twitch and the Rise of Game Live Streaming.
+Princeton University Studies.
+Princeton.
+- Witkowski, Emma.
+2012.
+“On the Digital Playing Field: How We ‘Do Sport’ With Networked Computer Games.”
+Games and Culture, 7:349-374.